gradio-app/gradio/guides/getting_started.md

 ### Example Inputs 🦮

 You can provide example data that a user can easily load into the model.
 This can be helpful to demonstrate the types of inputs the model expects, as well as to provide a way to explore your dataset in conjunction with your model.
-To load example data, you provide a **nested list** to the  `examples=`  keyword argument of the Interface constructor.
+To load example data, you can provide a **nested list** to the  `examples=`  keyword argument of the Interface constructor.
 Each sublist within the outer list represents a data sample, and each element within the sublist represents an input for each input component.
 The format of example data for each component is specified in the  [Docs](https://gradio.app/docs).

 {{ code["calculator"] }}
 {{ demos["calculator"] }}